Skip to content

 At least 5 years of experience working in an early care and education environment (including 6-month base requirement)5 Points

-*Eligible programs are defined as those participating in Step Up to Quality (at a Step 1 rating or higher).
+*Eligible programs are defined as those participating in Step Up to Quality during the tax year (at a Step 1 rating or higher).
 Applicant must have worked in an eligible program for at least 6 months during the tax year.

 Education (optional)Points